Petrozavodsk: Etymology

 The name of the city is a combination of words Peter (Peter the Great) and zavod (meaning factory).

 It was previously known as Shuysky Zavod (1703–1704) and Petrovskaya Sloboda (1704–1777), which was the first name of the city related to Peter the Great.
 It was renamed to Petrozavodsk after Catherine the Great granted the settlement the status of a city.

+It was unofficially planned in the 1930s to rename the city to Gyllinggrad, (lit.
+'Gylling's city') in honor of the long-time leader of the Karelian ASSR, Edvard Gylling.
+However, Gylling quickly became unpopular amongst Soviet authorities during the same decade and ended up being executed as part of the Great Purge, leading to the city never being renamed.
+Petrozavodsk is sometimes referred to as Kalininsk, after Mikhail Kalinin, in some older Soviet-era maps, regardless of the city never officially having such a name.

 An ancient Swedish name was Onegaborg, known from a map from 1592 of the Flemish cartographer Abraham Ortelius, and hence translated to Finnish as Äänislinna, a name used during the occupation of Eastern Karelia by Finnish forces during the Continuation War (1941–1944) in the context of World War II.